 Use the links on this page to view a more detailed reference about the resource, including full sample requests and responses.

-Step 1 - Retrieve the policy's preset configurations
+Step 1 - Know the policy

 Send the following request: